alexmuhl-r/Dynamic-Visual-Search/README.md

 - **[exp1-random](https://github.com/alexmuhl-r/dynamic-visual-search/tree/exp1-random)** was used in the random condition of Experiment 1 in our JEP: Applied paper

-- **[exp2-random-sequence](https://github.com/alexmuhl-r/dynamic-visual-search/tree/exp2-random-sequence)** was used in the random sequence of Experiment 2 in our JEP: Applied paper
+- **[exp2-random-sequence](https://github.com/alexmuhl-r/dynamic-visual-search/tree/exp2-random-sequence)** was used in the random sequence condition of Experiment 2 in our JEP: Applied paper

 - **[exp3-low-prevalence](https://github.com/alexmuhl-r/dynamic-visual-search/tree/exp3-low-prevalence)** was used in Experiment 3 in our JEP: Applied paper